Your Essential Guide for Unparalleled Skin Rejuvenation

 The majority of laser skin resurfacing procedures are performed in the office.
-Dr. Russell first applies topical lidocaine ointment to the patient’s skin to start the numbing process.
+Dr. Joseph Russell first applies topical lidocaine ointment to the patient’s skin to start the numbing process.
 With the surface of the skin numb, he will then perform a series of lidocaine injections to ensure maximum comfort during the procedure.
 Patients who are nervous about the procedure may opt for IV sedation or general anesthesia, though this is rarely necessary.

 The treatment takes about 30 minutes to treat the entire face once the numbing process is complete.
 After the treatment, Dr. Russell soothes the patient’s skin with an ointment, which the patient will continue to apply at home for 1 week.
 Follow up is scheduled for 1 week after the procedure to confirm healing is complete.
 During healing, complete sun avoidance is essential to avoid damage to the freshly rejuvenated skin.
 Once healing is complete, daily sunscreen use is essential to maintain the rejuvenation the laser procedure has provided.